Herbie Farnworth

-Herbert John Felix Farnworth (born 23 December 1999) is an English professional rugby league footballer who plays as a for the Dolphins in the National Rugby League (NRL) and England at international level.
+Herbert John Felix Farnworth (born 23 December 1999) is an English professional rugby league footballer who plays as a for the Dolphins in the National Rugby League (NRL) in Australia, and England at international level.

 Farnworth previously played for the Brisbane Broncos in the NRL.
 He was shortlisted for the Golden Boot award in 2024 and earned inclusion in consecutive Dally M Teams of the Year (2023 and 2024).

 Background

 Farnworth was born in Blacko, Lancashire, England.
 As a youth, he was a talented association football (soccer) player and part of the Manchester United development system before converting to rugby league.
 He also grew up playing rugby union.